danilaSADev/danilaSADev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on some projects to prepare for real scale projects.
+- 🔭 I’m currently working on smaller projects to prepare for bigger-scale projects.
-- 🌱 I’m currently learning ASP.NET Core and other cool things)
+- 🌱 I’m currently mostly working with Roblox Luau, learning ASP.NET Core, and doing other cool things)
-- 💬 Ask me about whatever you want!
+- 💬 Ask me about whatever you have on your mind!
-- 📫 How to reach me: danilas21up@gmail.com
+- 📫 You can reach me without any trouble here: danilas21up@gmail.com